demidov91/game-for-you/README.md

   * *sudo cp deployment/proxy_params /etc/nginx/proxy_params*
   * Restart nginx.

+ * apache2
+  * install apache2-(prefork|threaded)-dev
+  * install or build python with option --enable-shared if you haven't done it yet
+  * install or build mod_wsgi for selected python version
+   * run /sbin/ldconfig if libpython...so... is not found

 After site started:
  * Enable social authentication:
   * Create record with social application data for each provider at /admin/socialaccount/socialapp/